CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Migration example 4: Uploading complex directory structures from Taito to Allas <a name="e4"></a>

-Some workflows and software can create utilize coplex daurcotory structures to stoere and manage data.
+Some workflows and software create complex direcotory structures to store and manage data.
 Thus you can have directories that have thousands or even millions of individual files.
-Copying of this kind of datasets from Taito to Allas is not always straught forward.
-The most reasonble way to upload this kind of data, depends on the case.
-This example shows some alternative ways how to upload this kind of files.
+Copying of this kind of datasets from Taito to Allas takes time and is not always straight forward.
+The most reasonable way to upload this kind of data depends on the case.
+This example shows some alternative ways how to upload this kind of directories.

-Now lest assume that we have a directory stucture that contains images of road condition cameras from ten locations with the interval of 10 minutes from years 2014-2018.
-The data locates in directory "road_cameras" so that each loaction has its' own subdirectory (10 derectories).
-Inside this sub-directory we have directory level for year( 5 directories) and day (365 directories, each containing 144 small images).
+Now lets assume that we have a directory structure that contains images of road condition cameras from ten locations with the interval of 10 minutes from years 2014-2018.
+The data locates in directory "road_cameras" so that each location has its' own sub-directory (10 directories).
+Inside this sub-directory we have directory level for each year( 5 directories) and day (365 directories), each containing 144 small image files.

 For example
 ```text